developmentseed/stash/README.md

 # Stash

-A simple in-process key / document store for node.js.
+Experimental in-process key / document store for node.js.
 Ideal for less than 1000 records.

 Stash was designed with small datasets in mind.
 It saves key value pairs to